 \section{What is a Mode?}

-The computation of unique mode sets is built on a precise definition of modes\cite{rilling2007one}.
-This section discusses the definition of mode, which is the basis of the of mode decomposition method introduced in this article.
+The unique mode set is based on a precise definition of modes\cite{rilling2007one}.
+This section discusses the definition of mode, this is the basis of the mode decomposition method introduced in this article.

-Since Huang et al. \cite{huang1998empirical} proposed Empirical Mode Decomposition (EMD) in 1998, the method of mode composition has been widely applied in various domains such as electrocardiogram analysis, earthquake research, climate research, mechanical fault diagnosis, and economic statistical analysis etc. However, the definition of mode has been constantly under debate.
-The original definition of mode was: 1) The number of extreme points is equal to, or differ from the number of zero crossing points by at most 1, throughout the entire time course; 2) The two envelope lines formed by all maximum and minimum values have a mean of zero, at any point.
+Since Huang et al.\cite{huang1998empirical} proposed Empirical Mode Decomposition (EMD) in 1998, the method of mode composition has been widely applied in various domains such as electrocardiogram analysis, earthquake research, climate research, mechanical fault diagnosis, economic statistical analysis, etc. However, the definition of mode is constantly a matter of debate.
+The original definition of mode was: 1) The number of extreme points is equal to, or differs from the number of zero crossing points by at most 1, throughout the entire time course; 2)Two envelope lines formed by all maximum and minimum values have a mean of zero, at any point.

-In subsequent work (especially in Variational Mode Decomposition), there were some minor changes to the definition of modes.
-It is believed that mode $m_ i (t) $ is the frequency modulation and amplitude modulation function \cite{dragomiretskiy2013variational,daubechies2011synchrosqueezed,hussain2002adaptive}:
+In subsequent work (especially in Variational Mode Decomposition), there were minor changes to the definition of modes.
+It is believed that a mode $m_ i (t) $ is a frequency modulation and amplitude modulation function \cite{dragomiretskiy2013variational,daubechies2011synchrosqueezed,hussain2002adaptive}:

 Among them, $A_i (t) $and $\Phi_i (t) $ are functions that change slowly, $A_i (t) $ is the amplitude of the mode, $\Phi_i (t) $ is its phase.\cite{dragomiretskiy2013variational, hussain2002adaptive}.